Book 4 in the Task Force Hawaii Series

 The last person Drew Franklin wants to work with is Cat Kalakau.
 Their history makes it difficult being in the same room, let alone being joined at the hip during a case.
 Months ago, they’d shared a night filled with romance and a bit more, but that ended after he was shot.
 Since then, even their friendship seems to have fallen apart.
 But he will do his job, even if spending more time with her is killing him.

+Working with Drew every day reminds Cat she’s to blame for his injury.
+It doesn’t matter that she wants him more than her next breath, or that every time he looks at her she melts into a puddle of lust.
+She needs to resist her own desires to protect him as they hunt a serial killer targeting wealthy men signed up for dating services.
 Soon though, their time together proves to be too much.
 One fight leads to a kiss, which leads to so much more.
 Neither of them is prepared for the overwhelming need they have for each other or the connection they seem to have.
 But when Cat realizes Drew is the object of the killer’s obsession, she will do anything to protect him even if it means sacrificing her life for his.

 Reader Interests in